Narration: A fine line between purposeful and Microsoft Clippy 2.0

 Firstly, tackling the problem of a module being too long and text heavy by making all of that same material narration will ultimately lead to a longer module.

 It takes someone longer to say something than it does to read something.
-Depending where you look and what you read, the average speaking speed for a professional is around the 160 words per minute mark, while the average reading speed is around the 200 words per minute.
-Obviously there are additional factors that impact these figures, such as the difference between reading on paper vs screen and the topic of the conversation.This means that if we start with a course that takes about 30 minutes to read, it will take about 37.5 minutes to listen through it.
+Depending on where you look and what you read, the average speaking speed for a professional is around the 160 words per minute mark, while the average reading speed is around the 200 words per minute.
+Obviously, there are additional factors that impact these figures, such as the difference between reading on paper vs screen and the topic of the conversation.This means that if we start with a course that takes about 30 minutes to read, it will take about 37.5 minutes to listen to it.

-Hmmm, that’s not the desired effect is it?
+Hmmm, that’s not the desired effect, is it?